Professor Can Bayram

 IEEE Photonics Society Graduate Student Fellowship

-(awarded to twelve in the world – seven in USA – by the IEEE Photonics Society)
+Awarded to twelve in the world – seven in the nation – by the IEEE Photonics Society

 WORLD-WIDE RECOGNITION